cftp/facetious/readme.txt

 == Upgrade Notice ==

-= 1.1.3 =
+= 1.1.4 =

-* Avoid some encoding and slashing issues.
-Add some basic default styling to fields in the Facetious widget.
+* Remove some PHP 5.3-specific code to avoid a fatal error when running PHP 5.2.

 == Changelog ==

+= 1.1.4 =

+* Remove some PHP 5.3-specific code to avoid a fatal error when running PHP 5.2.

 = 1.1.3